viadeo/scalavro/README.md

 - Convenient binary IO for primitive types

 ## Current Limitations
-- Binary IO for complex types is incomplete.
+- Complex types are incomplete:
-- JSON IO is not yet implemented.
-- Reading JSON schemas is not yet supported.
+  - `fixed` and `enum` are not yet supported
   - Only binary disjunctive union types are currently supported (via `scala.Either[A, B]`).
 We are working on potentially representing these types as unboxed union type definitions.
-- Enums are not yet supported.
+- JSON IO is not yet implemented.

 ## Reference
 1. [Current Apache Avro Specification](http://avro.apache.org/docs/current/spec.html)